WillistheC/CMPS-2200-assignment-01-asymptotic-analysis-WC/answers.md

 Place all written answers from `assignment-01.md` here for easier grading.

 1. **Asymptotic notation**
+  - 1a (2 pts): Yes, the limit of T over O is a constant
   - 1b (2 pts):

   - 1c (2 pts):